expln/metamath-lamp-docs/delete_unrelated_steps.md

 This works similar to garbage collector in some programming languages.

 There is another similar menu item "Delete unrelated steps and hypotheses".
-It works the same way, except that it will also remove unrelated hypothesis steps.
+It works the same way, except that it will also delete unrelated hypothesis steps.